Updates

 Instant Shareable Prototypes Multiplayer canvas ✓ Link sharing Preview links Preview only App demos Figma sharing

-Product Tool Integrations Limited 30+ tools (Jira, Linear, Notion) None None None Figma ecosystem
+Product Tool Integrations Not a primary focus 30+ tools (Jira, Linear, Notion) None None None Figma ecosystem

-Auto Design System Match Upload required ✓ Automatic from capture Manual setup Manual setup Generic templates Figma libraries
+Auto Design System Match Requires upload ✓ Automatic from capture Requires manual setup Requires manual setup Generic templates Figma libraries

 Code Export React/Vue/Tailwind Not primary focus ✓ Full-stack ✓ React ✓ Full-stack Figma dev mode